FAQ - Frequently Asked Questions

 What does it cost to take part?

-There is no cost but our scheme links with local employers to offer work.
+There is no cost to the Intern.
 Accommodation and food are provided.

 What is the commitment per week to the scheme?

-Interns are expected to participate in the scheme for FOUR days a week (including one day in college.)
-This gives the opportunity for TWO days paid work and one day off.
+Interns are expected to participate in the scheme for 4 to 5 days days a week (including one day in college, during academic terms), and usually have Monday off.

 Is it "high church" or "evangelical"?

 It is in one sense both.
-The warden, Daniel, is a keen promoter of a generous orthodoxy and C S Lewis' notion of a 'mere Christianity' which combines both evangelical sensibilities and passion with catholic spirituality.
-Our participants have been a mix of high and low churchmanship.
+The Chaplain, Daniel, is a keen promoter of a generous orthodoxy and C S Lewis' notion of a 'mere Christianity' which combines both evangelical sensibilities and passion with catholic spirituality.
+Our Interns have been a mix of high and low churchmanship.

-Can I join if I am in a relationship?
+Can I join if I am in a relationship or married?

-We ask that ministry experience participants are be able to give fully of themselves to this special year.
-If you are in a relationship then you will have to ask yourself if it is realistic to be able to give yourself fully to the common life during this special year?
-With this in mind we ask that participants follow the same guidelines of professional conduct of the clergy with regards to sexual conduct and acknowledge the Biblical principles of holiness where sexual relations are contained exclusively in marriage.
+We ask that Interns are able to give fully of themselves to this special year.
+If you are in a relationship then you will have to ask yourself if it is realistic to be able to give yourself fully to community life?
+The Foundation is unable to accept married couples.

 Is this community open to both men and women?